-Thank you for choosing the Maia Dual Synthesizer and we hope that you will love it just as much as we do.
+Thank you for choosing the Maia Matrix Edition Synthesizer and we hope that you will love it just as much as we do.
 This instrument is the result of many years of work.
+As you will find out in a few minutes, Maia has a wealth of creative features that may remain hidden without this manual, so please take the time to read.. it's worth it!

-Maia is a dual synthesizer based on the wide range of sounds from various acoustic instruments and synthesizers.
+Maia Matrix Edition is a dual synthesizer based on the best sounds of the Oberheim Matrix 6 and 12.
+These synthesizers are famous for their warm and fat analogue sound.

 But samples are just the building blocks, the magic lies in the structure and the special features that make this instrument unique.